beginning of content

 Key facts

-• Stigma usually comes from not understanding mental illnesses.
+• Stigma is usually caused by a lack of understanding about mental illnesses.

-• Everybody can help fight stigma by educating themselves about mental illnesses.
+• Everybody can help fight stigma by learning about mental illnesses and challenging negative stereotypes.

 What is mental illness stigma?